 The relationship between figs and their pollinating fig wasps is a well studied example of mutualism.
 Fig flowers are enclosed within a type of false fruit called a synconium, which is an urn-like structure containing both male and female flowers.
 Usually, each species of fig is pollinated by its own species of fig wasp, which in turn can only breed in flowers of its specific host.

 Strangler figs are fantastic sights in the Amazon.
 Their sinister life histories should strike fear into the phloem of any well informed tree.
 They grow as a seemingly harmless epiphyte (from the Greek for ‘upon’ ‘plant’) from the droppings of animals landing on the branches of tall trees.
 They obtain nutrients from soil pockets in tree holes and cracks on the tree itself.
 It starts out harmless enough, but then it sends down tendrils to the forest floor wrapping the host tree.
 The tendrils fuse together when they touch and can form a case around the tree.
 When the tendrils reach the ground, the fig grows quicker.
-Its tendrils thicken strangling the host tree from growing and steal its sunlight, water and nutrients.
-Eventually the host dies and decomposes leaving behind a haunting case of the strangling fig (photo above).
+The fig’s tendrils thicken strangling the host tree, which stops it from growing, so it can steal the sunlight, water, and nutrients.
+Eventually, the host dies and decomposes leaving behind a haunting case of the strangling fig.